-Gideon Rachman, author of “Easternization: Asia’s Rise and America’s Decline From Obama to Trump and Beyond,” talks with Global Finance about the growing power of Eastern nations.
+Gideon Rachman, author of “Easternization: Asia’s Rise and America’s Decline From Obama to Trump and Beyond,” speaks at our May Global Salon about the growing power of Eastern nations.

 Global Finance: With the election, you must have wanted to rewrite your book three times, things seem to change so fast.

 Gideon Rachman: The book was published in the UK last August, so I had a chance to revise the introduction for the American edition after Donald Trump's election.
 In a way, though, that part is the most out of date, because his policies change at the speed of light.
 I think the broad analysis is still right.
 One of Trump's core beliefs is a belief that America has been taken advantage of in world trade.
 Right now it's a question of whether the "America Firsters" or the globalists will win his ear.

 Rachman: The term changed in my head as I was writing.
 When I first started, I was thinking more in cultural terms.
 But I write more in geopolitical and strategic terms.
 For hundreds of years, the world has looked to the West, Europe and America, for global leadership.
 But now, with a shift of economic power to Asia, that is changing.
 You have the rise of China, and another great power is emerging in India.
 Now the world must pay attention to these regional struggles in the same way that, in another time, people paid attention to relations between England and France.
 We have to pay attention to what is happening on the Korean peninsula or with Sino-Japanese relations as well as the relations between China and America.

 GF: Do corporates understand Asian countries as well as they understand the US?